 2.2.
-The three Directors of Public Health (DPHs) for Portsmouth, Southampton, Hampshire and the IOW have played a senior leadership role within the COVID-19

-Local Resilience Forum (LRF) response as the local specialists for infectious disease pandemics.
+The three Directors of Public Health (DPHs) for Portsmouth, Southampton, Hampshire and the IOW have played a senior leadership role within the COVID-19 Local Resilience Forum (LRF) response as the local specialists for infectious disease pandemics.
 We have each taken a lead for specific areas of the response within the LRF.
-Simon Bryant (HIOW DPH) has led the work for preventing the spread of infection as the Strategic Coordinating Group (SCG) Deputy Chair; Debbie Chase (Southampton DPH) has led the work of the LRF Modelling Cell and Helen Atkinson (Portsmouth DPH) has led on the PH in-put to the Health and Social Care Cell and specialist PH advice, including the recovery timeline, to the Recovery Coordinating Group RCG) chaired by our Chief Executive, David Williams.
+Simon Bryant (HIOW DPH) has led the work for preventing the spread of infection as the Strategic Coordinating Group (SCG) Deputy Chair and Chair of the Cross Border Outbreak Group; Debbie Chase (Southampton DPH) has led the work of the LRF Modelling and Intelligence Cell and Helen Atkinson (Portsmouth DPH) has led on the PH in-put to the Health and Social Care Cell, Chaired the Strategic Testing Operations Cell and specialist PH advice, including the recovery timeline, to the Recovery Coordinating Group RCG) chaired by our Chief Executive, David Williams.
 The DPHs and their teams have worked closely together to ensure a networked response to COVID-19 across HIOW as well as taking a lead role in their individual local authority response.

 - 2.3.
 The Public Health Team in Portsmouth City Council are core members of several of the groups and provide specialist in-put to the work of the LRF response to the pandemic.
-Please find below details of which groups we have been supporting: - Helen Atkinson, DPH Member of the Strategic Coordinating Group; the Recovery Coordinating Group, the Modelling cell, chairing the Recovery Intelligence Cell and member of the Health and Social Care Cell. - Fiona Wright, Consultant in Public Health (CPH) The Tactical Coordinating Group (TCG); protecting our Most Vulnerable Residents group and co-chairing the Portsmouth Mental Health Alliance. - Dominique Le Touze, CPH The Portsmouth City Council GOLD Business Continuity Group and the Preventing Spread of Infection Group. - Matt Gummerson, Strategic Lead for Intelligence The Recovery Coordinating Group, the Modelling cell, GOLD Business Continuity Group and the Recovery Intelligence Cell. - Alan Knobel, PH Development Manager Covid-19 Homelessness work-stream and the PCC Homeless Management Group - Cheryl Scott, PH Communications Lead LRF Media Cell. - 2.4.
+Please find below details of which groups we have been supporting: - Helen Atkinson, DPH Member of the Strategic Coordinating Group; the Recovery Coordinating Group, the Modelling cell, chairing the Recovery Intelligence Cell and the Strategic Testing Operations Cell and member of the Health and Social Care Cell. - Fiona Wright, Consultant in Public Health (CPH) The Tactical Coordinating Group (TCG); protecting our Most Vulnerable Residents group and co-chairing the Portsmouth Mental Health Alliance. - Dominique Le Touze, CPH The Portsmouth City Council GOLD Business Continuity Group and the Cross Border Outbreak Group. - Matt Gummerson, Strategic Lead for Intelligence The Recovery Coordinating Group, the Modelling and Intelligence Cell, GOLD Business Continuity Group and the Recovery Intelligence Cell. - Alan Knobel, PH Development Manager Covid-19 Homelessness work-stream and the PCC Homeless Management Group - Cheryl Scott, PH Communications Lead LRF Media Cell. - 2.4.
 PH are also involved in regional and national work as members of the Association of Directors of Public Health (ADPH).
 To mention two examples of this work the SE ADASS Recovery Reference Group and the DHSC Whole Care Home Testing Task and Finish Group.